READ THIS ARTICLE

 That's small consolation for all of us who have to live with the ensuing disasters, but at least--if we can't see them properly impeached and indicted, and if the Democrats in Congress don't manage to screw things up further so they can be blamed for the mess too--we'll have the satisfaction of seeing Bush and Cheney run out of town next January on a rail.

+Dave Lindorff is the author of Killing Time: an Investigation into the Death Row Case of Mumia Abu-Jamal.
 His n book of CounterPunch columns titled "This Can't be Happening!" is published by Common Courage Press.
 Lindorff's newest book is "The Case for Impeachment", co-authored by Barbara Olshansky.

 No comments: